AI Documentary Video Generator

 They come out as short-form vertical documentaries — roughly 30 to 90 seconds, the sweet spot for YouTube Shorts, TikTok, and Reels — with each beat of the story getting its own generated scene.
 For a longer piece, generate a multi-part series and post it as episodes, which also tends to hold viewers better than one sprawling upload.
 Treat the generated visuals as illustrative reconstructions and keep the narration grounded in your own sourced facts, especially for history or true-crime topics.

-Make your first AI documentary free
+Make your first AI documentary

 All free AI tools →